 Following intravenous (IV) administration to adult chronic renal failure patients, darbepoetin serum concentration-time profiles are biphasic, with a distribution half-life of approximately 1.4 hours and mean terminal half-life of approximately 21 hours.
 Following subcutaneous administration, the absorption is slow and rate limiting, and the terminal half-life is 49 hours (range: 27 to 89 hours), which reflects the absorption half-life.
 The peak concentration occurs at 34 hours (range: 24 to 72 hours) post subcutaneous administration in adult chronic renal failure patients, and bioavailability is approximately 37% (range: 30% to 50%).
-The distribution of darbepoetin in adult CRF patients is predominantly confined to the vascular space (approximately 60 ml/kg).
+The distribution of darbepoetin in adult CRF patients is predominantly confined to the vascular space (approximately 60 mL/kg).
 The pharmacokinetics of darbepoetin does not change as a function of time/dose.
 Steady state levels are achieved within 4 weeks (1).

 A single dose, randomized, double blind study was conducted to compare the pharmacokinetics of IV epoetin to IV darbepoetin.
 Eleven patients receiving chronic ambulatory peritoneal dialysis (CAPD) received a single IV dose of either epoetin (100 units/kg) or an equivalent dose of darbepoetin based on peptide mass.
 After a 28-day washout period, patients received a single IV injection of the alternate drug.
-The half-life of IV darbepoetin was three fold longer than IV erythropoietin, 25.3 hours vs. 8.5 hours, respectively (p=0.0008).
-In the second phase of this study the half-life of SC darbepoetin was determined to be 48.8 hours.
-In comparison to erythropoietin, the area under the curve was greater and the clearance lower for darbepoetin.
+The half-life of IV darbepoetin was three-fold longer than IV epoetin, 25.3 hours vs. 8.5 hours, respectively (p=0.0008).
+In the second phase of this study, the half-life of SC darbepoetin was determined to be 48.8 hours.
+In comparison to epoetin, the area under the curve was greater and the clearance lower for darbepoetin.
 There was no significant difference in the volume of distribution of these two drugs and the bioavailability of SC injection is very similar (2).
 Other evaluations indicate that the pharmacokinetics of darbepoetin are similar in adult and pediatric patients with chronic renal failure (3).

-The erythrocyte stimulating agents (darbepoetin and erythropoietin) are indicated for the following kidney and kidney-pancreas transplant recipients:
+The erythropoiesis stimulating agents (ESA; darbepoetin and epoetin) are indicated for the following kidney and kidney-pancreas transplant recipients:

-Criteria for ESA: (based on BC Renal Agency CKD non-dialysis anemia recommendations) Patients NOT on dialysis who have a failing kidney transplant,
+Criteria for ESA: (based on BC Renal CKD non-dialysis anemia recommendations) Patients NOT on dialysis who have a failing kidney transplant,

-- Have at least one symptom of anemia (fatigue, excessive intolerance, angina, impaired cognition) - Must meet all the following lab criteria: - GFR less than 50 mL/min by eGFR (eGFR based on MDRD equation) - Hemoglobin less than 95 g/L - Transferrin saturation (TSAT) 22% or greater
+- Have at least one symptom of anemia (fatigue, excessive intolerance, angina, impaired cognition) - Must meet all the following lab criteria: - GFR less than 50 mL/min by eGFR (eGFR based on CKD-EPI equation for adults, CKiD-U25 equation for children) - Hemoglobin (Hgb) less than 95 g/L - Transferrin saturation (TSAT) 22% or greater